Personalized Weight Loss Management through Wearable Devices and Artificial Intelligence: Conclusion

 NCDs present a substantial challenge to contemporary society, impacting global health and economies.
 The exponential increase in wearable device usage and the integration of digital data are guiding us toward a future where continuous tracking of biomarkers can detect NCDs and other health-related conditions.
 Furthermore, recent advancements in AI enable personalized healthcare by detecting subtle changes from vast datasets for each individual.

 In this study, we have made an initial step towards detecting weight loss solely through data captured by wearable devices.
 Our results suggest that it is possible to differentiate between certain population groups with high performance, achieving over 80\% AUC in several scenarios using different ML models.
 The best results obtained indicate that using all datasets (combined datasets scenario) from the digital database is essential to better performance.
 Therefore, each subject's lifestyle markers must be considered to accurately identify those who lose weight, as these markers play a crucial role in the differentiation process.
-Numerous factors influence an individual's ability to lose weight, and digital data play a crucial role in identifying societal patterns related to various lifestyles.
-However, digital data alone cannot clearly distinguish individuals who lose weight solely through these lifestyle changes.
-Further investigations including factors like genetics and diet warrant will be carried out for a comprehensive understanding of weight loss \cite{romero2023ai4food, romero2024leveraging}.